Royal Fusiliers: Victorian and Edwardian eras

 The single-battalion Regiment embarked for Scutari for service in the Crimean War on 5 April 1854 (with the Depot at Winchester), and saw action at the Battle of Alma in September 1854, the Battle of Inkerman in November 1854 and the Siege of Sebastopol in winter 1854.
 It returned to Britain from the Crimea on 27 June 1856, embarked for India on 21 July 1857, and took part in the Ambela Campaign in 1863.
 In 1865 it was at Ferozepore.
 It returned to Britain from India on the 27 December 1870.
 It embarked for Gibraltar in 1885, and in 1886 and 1887 was at Egypt.
 From 1888 'til 1901, it was posted to various locations in India, including Poona, Karachi (now in Pakistan), Mhow, Nusseerabad, Bombay, Quetta, Bengal, Neemuch, and Nusserabad.

 The newly re-formed 2nd battalion, which had been at Preston, embarked for Gibraltar on 27 May 1858 (the Depot at this point was at Chatham, moving to Walmer).
 It was deployed from Malta to Upper Canada in October 1866 and helped suppress the Fenian raids and then embarked for India on 1 October 1873, and saw action at the Battle of Kandahar in September 1880 during the Second Anglo-Afghan War.
-It was subsequently stationed at various locations in India, including Cannanore, Madras, Wellington, 'til returning to Britain from India on 29 March 1889, when it was posted to Dover.
+It was subsequently stationed at various locations in India, including Cannanore, Madras, Wellington, before returning to Britain from India on 29 March 1889, when it was posted to Dover.
 In 1892 it moved to Woolwich.
 In 1894 it was posted to Guernsey, and in 1896 to Belfast, Ireland.
 In 1898 it moved to the Curragh, Ireland.

 The regiment was not fundamentally affected by the Cardwell Reforms of the 1870s, which gave it a depot at Hounslow Barracks from 1873, or by the Childers reforms of 1881 – as it already possessed two battalions, there was no need for it to amalgamate with another regiment.
 Under the reforms, the regiment became The Royal Fusiliers (City of London Regiment) on 1 July 1881.
 The regiment was now organised into the following: